 If you’ve been injured in a rideshare accident due to another’s negligence, you may be entitled to compensation for your damages and injuries.
-Contact Agruss Law Firm, LLC for a free consultation to discuss your case and determine what compensation you may receive.
+Contact Mike Agruss Law for a free consultation to discuss your case and determine what compensation you may receive.

 While each personal injury case will be unique, studies show that the average settlement is three times higher for those that utilize the help of an attorney than when they try to negotiate alone.
 Some of the most common forms of compensation you may expect following a rideshare accident include: